RKIAcademy/cus1166-using-git/README.md

 # Overview.

-This repository demonstrates how to use git for software development and collaboration.
+This repository demonstrates how to use git for software development process and collaboration among programmers.